vikneshrajsp/engineering-ascend/building-blocks/data-storage/cheatsheet.md

   - What's the disaster recovery requirement?

 #### **Operational Requirements**

-- **Team Expertise:**
+##### **Team Expertise**
 - What's the team's experience with different storage types?
 - What's the learning curve for new technologies?
 - Do we have operational expertise?

-- **Infrastructure Constraints:**
+##### **Infrastructure Constraints**
 - Are we cloud-native or on-premise?
 - What are the cost constraints?
 - What are the compliance requirements?
 - What's the integration complexity?

 - **Timeline & Complexity:**
   - What's the development timeline?